DebolinaHalder/FairTreeFIS/README.md

-# FairFIS
+# FairTreeFIS
 Fair Feature Importance Scores for Interpreting Tree-Based Methods and Surrogates.

 Install
 =======
-Below we assume you have the default Python environment already configured on your computer and you intend to install ``FairFIS`` inside of it.
+Below we assume you have the default Python environment already configured on your computer and you intend to install ``FairTreeFIS`` inside of it.
 If you want to create and work with Python virtual environments, please follow the instructions on `venv <https://docs.python.org/3/library/venv.html>`_ and `virtual environments <http://docs.python-guide.org/en/latest/dev/virtualenvs/>`_.